syncfusion-content/wpf-docs/wpf/SfSchedule/Reminder.md

 # Reminder

-Schedule alerts you for particular appointment with reminder window when enable the [EnableReminderTimer](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~EnableReminderTimer.html) property.Reminder window supports to `Dismiss` or `DismissAll` or set the `SnoozeTime` for reminder appointments.
+Schedule alerts you for particular appointment with reminder window when enable the [EnableReminderTimer](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~EnableReminderTimer.html) property.
+Reminder window supports to `Dismiss` or `DismissAll` or set the `SnoozeTime` for reminder appointments.

 ## Setting reminder for an Appointment
 Reminder can be set by setting the [EnableReminderTimer](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~EnableReminderTimer.html) property is `true`.The remainder time can be set using the [ReminderTime](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointment~ReminderTime.html) property of ScheduleAppointment.